danielannan17/json-log-viewer/README.md

 ### Configuration

 The default expected log format include fields `timestamp`, `level` and `message`.
-If the log file you're trying to parse doesn't include those fields, you can create a config file on your HOME path called `.json-log-viewer`.
+If your log file doesn't include these fields, you can override the default configuration by creating a `.json-log-viewer` file in either your HOME path or current working directory.
+It's worth noting that if you create a config.json file in your current working directory, it will take precedence over any file located in your HOME path."

 For example, if your log lines look like this: